eloiselanthier/WebDiscoRImplementation/README.md

 # WebDiscoRImplementation

+!!!
+This repository contains all files used to develop the distributed Cox model method.
+It is not the final product.
+Go to the repository "Distrib_survival_analysis" for that. !!!

 WebDISCO algorithm implemented in R

 Folder "Distributed Cox model (WebDISCO)" contains files for distributed Cox model, with global server and local sites.
 Read Instructions pour utilisation du code before usage.